When you fear God not man, you have so much more freedom! The pressure is so much lighter! To fear no one but God is an interesting dynamic, I think.

 Fear God Not Man is more than a nice slogan.

 For me personally, I need to work on some things.
 But Anna’s encouragement (a small spark can start a large fire after all!) tells me it’s possible!
+See the Light For Christ section below to read about Anna’s story!

 This could be called the “fear God not man bible verse” or the “fear no man but God Bible verse” but if we memorized it, God could use it.
 Bring it to mind when we need it most, encouraging us, and strengthening our resolve.